Red-Teaming for Inducing Societal Bias in Large Language Models: Additional Experimental Results

+\paragraph{Additional Similarity Charts} Please find the 1-gram overlap rate for DTS and BBQ in \Cref{fig:similarity}.
+We also record the average cosine similarity of the top 3 entities across the sensitive attributes curated in BBQ, shown in \Cref{fig:cosine}.
+Overall, the cosine similarity correlates to the rate of overlap --- while the embeddings we used are not the state of the art, this demonstrates there is sufficient semantic similarity to produce an effective attack.
+As shown in \Cref{fig:plots}, there is a weak correlation between the attack efficacy and semantic similarity.

-We chose top $k$ empirically, but perform additional experiments with a small balanced subset of BBQ.
+\paragraph{Influence of Top K} We chose top $k$ empirically, but perform additional experiments with a small balanced subset of BBQ.
 The subset was balanced over three factors, the sensitive attribute (e.g. age, nationality, etc.), ambiguity (e.g. ambiguous entries and non-ambiguous entries), and finally, polarity (e.g. negative and non-negative).

 The ablation study in Table \ref{tab:ablations} reveals that the number of retrieved triplets (k) can impact the deception rate.
 For instance, in the \texttt{GPT-3.5-turbo} model, we observed a rise in deception rate from 14.1\% to 17.0\% as we increased the value of k from 1 to 10.
 However, not all models exhibited this trend, indicating that the impact of the retrieval number on the outcome of an adversarial attack can vary among different language models.
 However, there is a weak correlation between the top $k$ value and the deception rate.